multitudes/flavours/README.md

 # flavourWheel
  A Flavour Wheel App for Coffee tasting.
 Playing around with colors and data organized in a scrollable and beautiful way, all with SwiftUI.
- The main challenge is to make fit the below on the screen on an iPhone :)
+ The main challenge is to make fit the below on the screen of an iPhone :)

 <br>
 <p align="center">